tytydraco/yessleep/out/Where_one_wound_heals_another_one_opens.md

 He pushed, but I managed to wrestle the door open.

 The droopy figure of Chase stood there stupidly,  helpless and out of breath.
-He looked like a toothpick, his bare chest sunken, his baggy cargo shorts barely hanging on to his bony hips.
+He looked like a toothpick, his bare chest sunken, his baggy cargo shorts barely hanging onto his bony hips.
 But it was his eyes that were most disturbing–they were a milky pink, like two partially sucked gumballs.
 It made me shudder as I walked into the home.

 “For God’s sake.
 I knew it.
 You two are using again!”
 I stormed down the hall and into the darkness.